Chandankkrr/jira-issue-template-generator/README.md

 Changelog information for JIRA Issue Template Generator Google Chrome Extension.

+## Version 1.0.8 - 06 January 2020 🎉

+- Enabled the template for desktop version of Jira that has custom url matching `https://jira-software/*` and `http://jira-software/*`
+- This is a temporary workaround until a viable solution is developed

 ## Version 1.0.7 - 12 November 2019

 ### JIRA Service Desk Classic project support